fishylow/Starz/README.md

 # Universe Simulation

 A 3D universe simulation application built with Java, LWJGL 3, and JOML.
-It visualizes stars based on data loaded from CSV files.
+It visualizes stars based on their real life data.

 ## Features